leon4rd/test/README.md

-## Why should you never trust a pig with a secret?
-Because it's bound to squeal.
+## Why is it always hot in the corner of a room?
+Because a corner is 90 degrees.